 Sustainable entrepreneurship (SE) has gained traction within scholarship in entrepreneurship.
 The term “sustainable entrepreneurship” is a combination of two concepts: sustainability and entrepreneurship, with an increasing recognition that entrepreneurial actions can contribute to sustainable development (Cohen, Smith, and Mitchell 2008; Hall, Daneke, and Lenox 2010; Shepherd and Patzelt 2011).
 Sustainable development is defined as development that meets “the need of the present without compromising the ability of future generations to meet their own needs” (Brundtland 1987, p.8).
 The concept of sustainability or sustainable development raises the need to balance three central objectives for the future development of mankind: society/ethics, economy and ecology, known as “the triple bottom line” (Elkington 1997).
 In the domain of tourism studies, SE is an entirely new topic, barely conceptualized and empirically analysed (Crnogaj, Rebernik, Bradac, and Omerzel 2014; Swanson and DeVereaux 2017).

 Shepherd and Patzelt (2011) suggest that a key approach to studying SE might be from the “psychological perspective” including perception, motivation and passion.
 Tourism literature has seen studies on stakeholders’ perceptions of sustainable development issues, including the positive and negative impacts of tourism development (Almeida-Garcia, Pelaez-Fernandez, Balbuena-Vazquez, and Cortes-Macias 2016; Byrd, Bosley, and Dronberger 2009; Dominguez-Gomez and Gonzalez-Gomez 2017; Holden 2010); yet, to the best of our knowledge, no study has empirically investigated stakeholders’ perceptions of the concept of SE.
 From the entrepreneurship perspective, tourism provides a specific context which is perceived to differ from other industrial sectors in terms of the identification of entrepreneurial opportunities (Ateljevic and Page 2009), and warrants attention from further research.
 Therefore, understanding of the SE concept within the tourism domain is critical to future entrepreneurship research, in order to enhance the theoretical development with practical implications affecting different stakeholders in different contexts.
 Particularly, an exploration of stakeholders’ perceptions of SE in the tourism sector is important to justify how tourism enterprises can contribute to the sustainability of the whole tourism destination (Roberts and Tribe 2008).
-Furthermore, Tilley and Young (2009) suggested that contributing to sustainable development is the core activity of sustainability entrepreneurs, who should look into generating wealth for future generations (Tilley and Young 2009).
+Furthermore, Tilley and Young (2009) suggested that contributing to sustainable development is the core activity of sustainability entrepreneurs, who should look into generating wealth for future generations .
 We have therefore captured their perceptions alongside those of other influential stakeholders.
 We propose that an exploration of stakeholders’ perceptions of SE is pivotal to fulfilling the understanding of the concept, whilst providing recommendations for entrepreneurs on how to bring value to future generations.
 In this study, SE is considered a multi-faceted and multi-actor phenomenon (Cohen et al. 2008; Schaltegger et al. 2016; Shepherd and Patzelt 2011), requiring investigation of the salient elements from among the multiplicity of actors involved.
 Yet it remains under researched in both the entrepreneurship and tourism fields.
 For instance, different stakeholders’ perspectives can yield diverse actors’ perceptions, which are pivotal to strategic planning in tourism (Byrd et al. 2009; Hardy 2005; Hardy and Beeton 2001; Markwick 2000; Vincent and Thompson 2002).
 Furthermore, the policy-making recommendations implied in tourism strategic planning and decision-making entail inputs from all stakeholders (Buhalis 2000).